 As the island's first settlement, originally called Jamestown, you can be sure that there is a lot of history in Holetown.
 Start with the monument in the center of town honoring the town's founding, and work your way out to view significant works of architecture like the centuries-old churches, fountains, and statues.

-If you enjoy expanding your knowledge of other cultures and places, you might enjoy visiting a museum during your time in Holetown.
-You can click on the museum names to get detailed information.
+If you like to explore other places and cultures, you might want to visit a museum during your time in Holetown.
+You can click on the museum names to learn additional information.

 Tyrol Cot Heritage Village: Open Monday through Friday, from 8:00 a.m. to 4:00 p.m.

 The chart right below summarizes a few details regarding some museums to consider in and around Holetown.

 |Arlington House Interactive Museum||(246) 422-4064||4.4 mi.
 North of Central Holetown|